OpenFAST/openfast/reg_tests/README.md

 # OpenFAST/reg_tests

 This directory contains the regression testing suite for OpenFAST.
 Its contents are list here and further described below.
-- r-test is a standalone repository containing the regression test data
+- r-test, a standalone repository containing the regression test data
-- CMake/CMake configuration files
+- CMake/CTest configuration files
 - Python scripts

 The automated regression test runs CTest and can be executed in two ways: